ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/diagnostics.md

 # Diagnostics

-With $productName$ Diagnostics and Ambassador Cloud, you get a summary of the current status and Mappings of your cluster and it's services, which gets displayed in [Diagnostics Overview](https://www.getambassador.io/docs/cloud/latest/diagnostics-ui/view-diagnostics/).
+With Emissary Diagnostics and Ambassador Cloud, you get a summary of the current status and Mappings of your cluster and it's services, which gets displayed in [Diagnostics Overview](https://www.getambassador.io/docs/cloud/latest/diagnostics-ui/view-diagnostics/).

 ## Troubleshooting

-### Can't access $productName$ Diagnostics Overview?
+### Can't access Emissary Diagnostics Overview?

 Create an Ambassador `Module` if one does not already exist, and add the following config to enable diagnostics data.